 Section 1 Answers

+8/8 pts

 Question 3

 Is there evidence of imbalance?
 Defend your claims by using the LOGIT output AND the Quick Means Comparison output.

 Yes, there is evidence of imbalance.
 The quick means t-test results show a difference in means for 12 variables, including electricity consumption, how many people are in the home, how many occupants are over 15 years old, level of education, and internet access.